jergra/axios-fetch-react-router/README.md

 C:\dev\docs\axios-fetch-react-router

 Minimal presentation of:
-- syntax difference between axios and fetch
+- difference between axios and fetch
+- fetch with 'async/await' vs fetch with 'then'
 - functioning of react-router in 6.0.0

-Axios and Fetch api calls are combined with react-router to go to a separate page to view an individual item from the data that was fetched.
+Axios and Fetch api calls are made, then react-router is used to view an item from the retrieved data.

 Using Next for routing seems better.